jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 >Testing new changes on a staging environment before deploying them to your live website also reduces the risk of any errors or issues that will affect your users.
 This effectively means happier users and more uptime for your website.

 The deployment to Staging should happen every time a PR or commit is merged to the **develop branch**.
-This can be done by configuring your CI/CD pipeline (Github Actions, for example) to start and handle the deployment once that happens.
+This can be done by configuring Github Actions, for example, to start and handle the deployment once that happens.

 ### Deployment to Production

 If there's no well defined process yet for deployments to production, it's always good to follow the golden rule of "no deployments on Fridays!"

+Whenever we want to deploy to production, a release needs to be created.

 A [release branch](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) can be created out of the develop branch, then a PR can be created so that after it's approved it's merged to the master/main branch.

-Then after that, the release process can be started manually with the help of the [release-it](https://www.npmjs.com/package/release-it) wizard the CI/CD pipeline can pick it up or the CI/CD pipeline (Github Actions, for example) can pick it up, run the release-it lib inside of it in automated mode and do what else needs to be done for deployment.
-We'll talk more about this part below, keep reading.
+Then after that, the release process can be started manually with the help of the [release-it](https://www.npmjs.com/package/release-it) wizard or the Github Action can pick it up, run the release-it lib inside of it in automated mode and do what else needs to be done for deployment.
+We'll talk more about this part below, so keep reading.

+The release process needs to be started on the master/main branch.

 ### Rolling back

 In case the release breaks production even after all the status checks and QA approval, we need to have a way to rollback what is deployed to production to a stable version.
-This can be done via a CI/CD job (Github action workflow, for example), which exists for this purpose and can be started manually.
+This can be done via a Github action workflow, which exists for this purpose and can be started manually.

 From the repository, the developer should be able to select which branch this workflow should run from, so that this branch with the fix replaces what is in production.
 Or this workflow can instead always revert the master/main branch to the previous version.
 It's a good idea to decide with your team how this process will be handled in your specific case.